French ship Soleil-Royal (1692)

-The Soleil Royal (Regal Sun) was a First Rank ship of the line of the French Royal Navy.
+Soleil-Royal (Regal Sun) was a First Rank ship of the line of the French Royal Navy.

-This ship was originally planned to be a 2nd Rank two-decker to be built at Brest, but – following the loss of fifteen major French warships by Anglo-Dutch attacks at Cherbourg and La Hougue during the first few days of June, 1692 (N.S.) – she was ordered in the same week to be built instead as a First Rank three-decker of 104 guns.
+This ship was originally planned to be a 2nd Rank two-decker to be built at Brest, but – following the loss of fifteen major French warships by Anglo-Dutch attacks at Cherbourg and La Hougue during the first few days of June 1692 – she was ordered in the same week to be built instead as a First Rank three-decker of 104 guns.
 On 21 June she was given the name Foudroyant to replace the previous ship bearing that name (destroyed at La Hogue).
-She was designed by Étienne Hubac and laid down the same month at Brest Dockyard, and launched on 24 December 1692.
+She was designed by Étienne Hubac and laid down the same month at Brest Dockyard and launched on 24 December 1692.